wwselleck/treats/README.md

 ## Milestones

 ### Milestone 1

-- [ ] RSS TreatDefinition
-- [ ] Twitch TreatDefinition
-- [ ] Reddit TreatDefinition
-- [ ] GET /treatDefinition

-For this milestone, the Treat Definitions can be hard-coded, either in the database, directly in the source code, or whatever.
+For this milestone, the base Parent Treats can be hard-coded, either in the database, directly in the source code, or whatever.

+- [ ] RSS Parent Treat
-- [ ] GET /treatDefinition/:idDefinition
+- [ ] Twitch Parent Treat
-- [ ] GET /treat
+- [ ] Reddit Parent Treat

 For this milestone, all treats will be globally accessible.
 Users and permissions will not exist for this milestone.
+- [ ] GET /treat
 - [ ] POST /treat
 - [ ] GET /treat/:idTreat
 - [ ] GET /treat/:idTreat/items